avct/apexovernsq/README.md

 ## Putting log messages onto the NSQ channel

 To push log messages onto an NSQ channel we provide a type that implements the `github.com/apex/log.Handler` interface.
-In order to create a new `ApexLogNSQHandler` instance you'll need to call `apexovernsq.NewApexLogNSQHandler` and pass it three things:
+In order to create a new `ApexLogNSQHandler` instance, you'll need to call `apexovernsq.NewApexLogNSQHandler` and pass it three things:

    * A function with a signature matching `apexovernsq.MarshalFunc` to convert an apex `log.Entry` into a slice of bytes.
    * A function with a signature matching `apexovernsq.PublishFunc`.
 This is typically `github.com/nsqio/go-nsq.Producer.Publish`, or a function that wraps it.
    * A string naming the nsq topic the log messages will be sent to.

-Once you've got a handler, you can use it in apex/log by calling `github.com/apex/log.SetHandler`, with your handler instance as it's only argument.
+Once you've got a handler, you can use it in apex/log by calling `github.com/apex/log.SetHandler`, with your handler instance as the only argument.

 ### Partial Example